catskytw/QNAPFramework/README.md

 ##More Detail
 ###AOP:<br/>
 In this framework, we implement the [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming) concept, whose aspects are log, analysis and security check.
 Our purpose is to decrease cross-cutting concerns which could minimize our maintaining effort.
 We provide a tool named QNAPObjectProxy based on NSProxy which reflects any selector of classes by NSInvocation, thus we could insert any jointpoint into any target which could purify the logic in our methods.
+If you are tracing down the source code or want to improve it, please having some attendtions on this.

 ###Debug Level:<br/>
 In QNAPFramework, we integreated the cocoaLumberjack project for debugLevel.
 Furthermore, the color console setting by cocoaLumberjack is implemented in `[QNAPCommunicationManager settingMisc:]`.
 Of course, it works with the XCodePlugin, [XCodeColors](https://github.com/robbiehanson/XcodeColors) written by robbiehanson in XCode 4.x.